Types of Degrees Dance Majors Are Getting

 Knowledge Areas for Dance Majors

-Dance majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Dance Majors

-Dance majors are found most commonly in careers in which the following skills are important:
+dance majors are found most commonly in careers in which the following skills are important:

 Abilities for Dance Majors